Rieber: Yankees braintrust needs to work on kinks

 Coaching staff and scouts can still exploit Boston's weaknesses and get the right personnel in top form at the right time.

-BOSTON — For the purposes of this exercise, let’s imagine the Red Sox have won the AL East, the Yankees have beaten Seattle or Oakland in the wild-card game (nice start by Severino!
+For the purposes of this exercise, let’s imagine the Red Sox have won the AL East title, the Yankees have beaten Seattle or Oakland in the wild-card game (nice start by Severino!
 What a home run by Judge!
 Good thing those passed balls by Sanchez didn’t hurt!) and we are at the eve of Yankees versus Red Sox in the AL Division Series.

+(Of course, the Yankees themselves can’t participate in this exercise.
+Whether they left Fenway Park 7 1⁄2 or 9 1⁄2 games back in the division after Sunday night’s game, they have to talk about how there are two months left and anything can happen.
+Giancarlo Stanton said just that Saturday night.)

 Still, unless the Yankees completely collapse down the stretch or suffer major injuries, the teams are pretty evenly matched.
-The Yankees led the season series 5-4 coming into this series.
+Entering this series, the Yankees led the season series 5-4.

-The Red Sox will presumably have Chris Sale, who is out with a shoulder injury.
-The Yankees, if they can kind of coast to the wild-card spot in September, will be able to rest Severino and Masahiro Tanaka and CC Sabathia enough down the stretch to enable them to be more effective in October.
-That’s a key for the Yankees, to not overtax their starters in what will likely be a futile effort to overtake the Red Sox in the division.
+The Red Sox presumably will have Chris Sale, who is out with a shoulder injury.
+The Yankees, if they can coast to the wild card, will be able to rest Severino and Masahiro Tanaka and CC Sabathia enough down the stretch to enable them to be more effective in October.
+That’s a key for the Yankees, to not overtax their starters in what likely will be a futile effort to overtake the Red Sox in the division.

 Severino, in particular, may be struggling because of fatigue.
-There’s no indication he’s injured, so the Yankees better hope it’s just a dead-arm period.
+There’s no indication he’s injured, so the Yankees had better hope it’s just a dead-arm period.
 Tanaka and Sabathia are two big-game pitchers who always perform better on extra rest.
-The Yankees may have to go to a six-man rotation in September so their starters can be at their best for the five- or six-inning stints manager Aaron Boone is going to ask from them in the playoffs.
+The Yankees might have to go to a six-man rotation in September so their starters can be at their best for the five- or six-inning stints manager Aaron Boone will be asking from them in the playoffs.

 Don’t forget about J.A.
 Happ and Lance Lynn, both of whom have had success against Boston.
 Boone will have options.

 The Yankees should have a big bullpen advantage over Boston, but Boone and pitching coach Larry Rothschild have to get Chad Green and Jonathan Holder straightened out.
-And Zach Britton has to get some meaningful innings so he can be at top status in October.
+And Zach Britton has to get some meaningful innings so he can be in top form in October.
 Britton has been a ghost since the Yankees got him from Baltimore on July 24, with only three appearances going into Sunday.
-Britton can be a difference-maker in a short series.
+He can be a difference-maker in a short series.

 The Yankees also need to figure out how to contain the Red Sox running game.
 What in the name of Dave Roberts is going on when the Red Sox are 13-for-13 in stolen bases against the Yankees, as they were before Sunday?
 Whether it’s a healthy Sanchez or Austin Romine behind the plate, the Yankees have to reach deep into their bag of scouting tricks to stop Boston from running wild.